strogonoff/django-upwork-auth/README.md

 Simple Upwork login for your app.
 Tested with Django 1.8 (see example project).

+If there’s interest, migration to latest Django is on the table.

-Before oDesk rebranded as Upwork, this library was called django-odesk-auth.
+(Before oDesk rebranded as Upwork, this library was called django-odesk-auth.
 The latest version of django-odesk-auth works with Upwork already.
-This library is not backwards compatible with django-odesk-auth.
+This library is not backwards compatible with django-odesk-auth.)

 ## Creating Upwork OAuth API key